miiakivi/miiakivi/README.md

 ## Hello there 👋
-I’m Miia, a software developer from Finland specializing in Javascript ✨
+Hi there!
+I'm Miia, a front-end developer with a passion for crafting elegant and user-friendly applications ✨

 <!--
 **MiiaNyy/MiiaNyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.